lv1-duck/yt2mp3mp4/README.md

 # YouTube to MP3/MP4 Downloader

 A modern, easy-to-use desktop application to download YouTube videos as MP3 (audio) or MP4 (video) using a clean GUI built with `customtkinter`.
-## THIS IS MY FINAL PROJECT FOR CS50P: INTRODUCTION TO PROGRAMMING WITH PYTHON, ENTITLED "YT2MP3MP4".
+## A Final Project For CS50P Entitled "YT2MP3MP4".

-This is an improved and refactored version of the project for more convenient usage.
+This was my final project for **CS50P: INTRODUCTION TO PROGRAMMING WITH PYTHON**.
+However, this is an improved and refactored version of the project, designed for more convenient usage.

 ## Features